edgedb/edgedb/docs/stdlib/array.rst

     :index: array

-    Arrays represent a one-dimensional homogeneous ordered list.
+    An ordered list of values of the same type.

     Array indexing starts at zero.

-    With the exception of other array types, any type can be used as an array element type.
+    An array can contain any type except another array.
+In EdgeDB, arrays are always one-dimensional.

     An array type is created implicitly when an :ref:`array constructor <ref_std_array_constructor>` is used: